 - Create awareness of the new plan

 - Provide a high level of understanding of the offered benefits.
-Include FAQs and an administration contact for any questions
+Include FAQs and an administration contact for any questions (see this guide on benefits administration systems)

 - How does eligibility for the program work?
 Does this cover only the employee, or is it offered to their spouses and a dependent as well?